If you don’t find the answer you are looking for here, don’t hesitate to ask a question yourself. You can call the CCBC at 608-263-3720, or email us.

 What do you do with books you don't keep?
 Can you donate some to my school/library/organization?

-Every new book we receive is kept for at least twelve to eighteen months, usually as part of our Current Collection.
+Every new book published in the current calendar year that we receive is kept for at least twelve to eighteen months, usually as part of our Current Collection.
 Every six months we evaluate the oldest books in the Current Collection and withdraw many.
 Most of those that remain become part of our Basic Collection.
 (More about our Collections.)

 All of the books we withdraw go to the Friends of the CCBC, Inc., our library Friends group.
 Twice a year they hold a book sale, the proceeds of which helps fund their projects, which includes the annual CCBC Choices publication.
 We do not donate books to any other organization or cause.